GorokhovSemyon/Simulator-Qt-/README.md

 ## About

-This is an control part implementation, what should be connected with Unity virtual scene.
-It's part of group project.
+This project is a possible implementation of the control part of the simulator, the virtual environment of which is recreated in Unity.
+It is part of a group project.